mpneuried/dailyjs/_posts/2011-12-12-flickr-async-2.md

 }
 {% endhighlight %}

-This is usually a bad idea because it's re-initializing `i` every iteration of the loop.
-A better form suggested by JSLint is this:
+<del>This is usually a bad idea because it's re-initializing `i` every iteration of the loop.
+A better form suggested by JSLint is this:</del>

 {% highlight javascript %}
 var i;